RAISE Lab

 Research Themes

-Diffusion, flow-based, and latent-variable models for inverse problems, scientific AI, and controllable generation.
+Diffusion, flow-based, and latent-variable models for controllable generation, inverse problems, and scientific applications.

 Current Members